qutang/hexo-theme-cutie/README.md

       icon: /images/fun.svg

 # As long as the name matches the font awesome icon name, you can add even more social links
-# As the tip: the social link can be a QRCODE link
+# Tip: the social link can be a QRCODE link
   social:
     medium:
     skype: